vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 " Then Mr. Tilak shattered, one by one, the arguments advanced against granting Self-government to India.
-The Bureaucrats, he said, were themselves responsible for iUiteracy in India, While deploring caste and ac- knowledging that it required radical modification, he denied that it constituted a reason for refusing self- Govemment.
+The Bureaucrats, he said, were themselves responsible for iUiteracy in India, While deploring caste and ac###knowledging that it required radical modification, he denied that it constituted a reason for refusing self###Govemment.
 The British, he pointed out, quarreled among themselves quite as much as Indians did.
 There was no Ulster in India — Hindus and Mushms were agreed concerning the constitutional reforms.
 He